 The Pomchi is a mixed-breed dog — a cross between the Pomeranian and the Chihuahua dog breeds.
 Playful, devoted, and energetic, these small pups inherited some of the best qualities from both of their parents.

 Pomchis go by several names, including Pomahuahua, Chimeranian, Chi-Pom, and Pom-Chi.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed-specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues.
+So remember to adopt!
 Don’t shop!

 These adorable pups make excellent apartment dogs for active urban dwellers, and they also do well in small and single-person households.
 If you’re looking for a small, attention-loving dog with a lot of spunk, then the Pomchi may be the right dog for you!

-See below for all Pomchi mixed breed characteristics and further information!
+See below for all mixed dog breed traits and facts about Pomchis!

 Pomchi Mixed Dog Breed Pictures